89Q12/Invidious_lucky_prototype/README.md

 Maybe it can give the original project a jumpstart when they decide to use lucky.

 # Things that work

 Basic pages sort of work now

 - feed/popular (No content but navbar etc works)
 - feed_menu shows popular/trending
-  - signin can display the login form but auth doesn't work atm
+- authentication
 - footer works

 It builds

 # Roadmap

 - get authentication working Done
 - get preferences to load and be changeable
 - get search field styled
 - get the original yt_backend code to work
--  get seach to work
+- get search to work
 - get trending to work
 - get video playing to work
 - get subscribe/unsubcribe to work
 - get channel refresh jobs to work
 - get notifications to work
 - get feed to work